Zillow Group Inc. (Z) – Don’t Be So Quick to Call it Dead

 Zillow Group Inc. (Z) Insider Activity

 A total of 169 insider transactions have happened at Zillow Group Inc. (Z) in the last six months, with sales accounting for 132 and purchases happening 37 times.
-The most recent transaction is an insider sale by BARTON RICHARD N, the company’s Chief Executive Officer.
-SEC filings show that BARTON RICHARD N sold 343,940 shares of the company’s common stock on Mar 16 at a price of $148.92 per share for a total of $51.22 million.
-Following the sale, the insider now owns 5.3 million shares.
+The most recent transaction is an insider sale by Samuelson Errol G, the company’s Chief Industry Dev.
+Officer.
+SEC filings show that Samuelson Errol G sold 1,277 shares of the company’s common stock on Mar 26 at a price of $128.85 per share for a total of $0.16 million.
+Following the sale, the insider now owns 42873.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.